How to Block Needlepoint

 When you block needlepoint you stretch it back into the shape it was in before you started stitching it.
-Oh, wouldn't it be nice if we could spray a bit of water on and stretch ourselves back into the shape we were in before we hit 40 (or 30?).
+(Wouldn't it be nice if we could spray a bit of water on and stretch ourselves back into the shape we were in before we hit 40...or 30?)
+But, we digress...

-You are now going to dampen your needlepoint by spraying it with clean water from a spray bottle.
-Notice we said dampen and not saturate!
+If the threads are colorfast, dampen your needlepoint by spraying it with clean water from a spray bottle.
+Notice we said dampen, not saturate!

-To block the needlepoint canvas, start at the center of each side and pull directly opposite, hammering or pressing in tacks or nails all the way around as you stretch the canvas out from the center.
+Start at the center of each side and pull directly opposite, hammering or pressing in tacks or nails all the way around as you stretch the canvas out from the center.
 The tacks will need to be no more than 1 inch apart, and closer in places where more tugging is required.
-You are aiming to stretch the canvas to match it up with the drawn outline, or 'eyeball' it back into shape if you do not have this outline.
+You are aiming to stretch the canvas "square" again.
+This might take a few "goes".

 Allow to dry flat.
 In other words, leave it for several hours.